rust-lang/rust/src/doc/trpl/iterators.md

    println!("{}", num);
 }
 ```

+Sometimes you need this functionality, but since for loops operate on the
+`IntoIterator` trait, calling `.iter()` is rarely necessary.

 These two basic iterators should serve you well.
 There are some more
 advanced iterators, including ones that are infinite.
 Like `count`: